nikhilshinde0909/Variant_call_pipeline/README.md

 # Variant call pipeline using GATK4

 Here we represent a workflow for variant call using GATK4.
-This includes alignment, base qual-score recaliberation, variant call, filtering SNPs-Indels and predict their effects.
+This is modification of existing varient-calling pipeline [https://gencore.bio.nyu.edu/variant-calling-pipeline-gatk4/] for conda environment.
+These includes several steps alignment, base qual-score recaliberation, variant call, filtering SNPs-Indels and predict their effects combined in single bash script.

 # Getting started
 1. Download the pipeline as follows